 Occupied Philadelphia: The British Are Coming Back!

 Museum of the American Revolution

 Philadelphia was the headquarters of the American Revolution.
 It was the capital of the young United States, where Congress adopted the Declaration of Independence in 1776.
 But did you know that the city was seized by the British in 1777 and occupied for nine long months, with Independence Hall serving as a prison for American officers?
-This October 7 – 15, the Museum of the American Revolution will commemorate the 240th anniversary of the British occupation of Philadelphia with a week of special programming, culminating with a two–day living history event on October 14-15.
-In partnership with neighboring sites in Philadelphia’s Historic District, the Museum will offer guided walking tours, talks, and family–friendly activities exploring life in the city while British forces controlled the Revolutionary capital.
+The Museum of the American Revolution will commemorate the 240th anniversary of the British occupation of Philadelphia with a two–day living history event on October 14-15.
+In partnership with neighboring sites in Philadelphia’s Historic District, the Museum will offer special programming and family–friendly activities exploring life in the city while British forces controlled the Revolutionary capital.
 Visitors will meet soldiers, civilians, and spies as they learn the untold stories about the American Revolution’s darkest days.

 6:30 – 8 p.m.